 What is RBAC?

-RBAC has pre-defined roles that you can assign to admins for access to the resources they use.
+Roles Based Access Control (RBAC) has pre-defined roles that you can assign to admins for access to the resources they use.
 Assign a single role or combine roles for those admins who require permissions to your entire environment.

-Basic and Directory Accounts in Workspace ONE UEM
+Basic and directory accounts in Workspace ONE UEM

 One of the systems Workspace ONE Intelligence can get user data from is Workspace ONE UEM.
 RBAC supports adding admins from Workspace ONE UEM from both the basic users and the directory-based users.